htcondor/htmap/docs/source/index.rst

    New features, bug fixes, and known issues by version.

 :doc:`devs`
-   How HTMap works under the hood; how to set up a development environment.
+   How to contribute to HTMap, how to set up a development environment, how HTMap works under the hood, etc.

 .. toctree::
    :maxdepth: 2